Fibaro No Heat Call / Control Logic or Sensor Misconfiguration

 Safety first: Most steps are configuration-only.
 Do not open wiring unless necessary.

-Steps to restore heat call:
+Steps to restore a heat call:

 • 1.
-Verify operating mode:
+Verify the operating mode:

 • On the thermostat or in the Fibaro app, ensure the mode is set to Heat and not Off or Cooling.

 • 2.
-Check setpoint and hysteresis:
+Check the setpoint and hysteresis:

 • Increase the setpoint at least 3–4°C above the displayed room temperature.

-• In advanced settings, verify the hysteresis (difference between on and off) is not set excessively high.
+• In advanced settings, verify that the hysteresis (difference between on and off) is not set excessively high.

 • 3.
 Confirm sensor selection:

-• In the thermostat configuration, check whether control is based on air sensor, floor sensor, or a combination.
+• In the thermostat configuration, check whether control is based on the air sensor, floor sensor, or a combination.

 • 4.
 Compare temperature readings: